-Movements in the exchange rate of the euro against the U.S. dollar can have a material impact on Eni's results of operations.
-Prices of oil, natural gas and refined products generally are denominated in, or linked to, U.S. dollars, while a significant portion of Eni's expenses are incurred in euros.
-Accordingly, a depreciation of the U.S. dollar against the euro generally has an adverse impact on Eni's results of operations and liquidity because it reduces booked revenues by an amount greater than the decrease in U.S. dollar-denominated expenses and may also result in significant translation adjustments that impact Eni's shareholders' equity.
-The Exploration & Production segment is particularly affected by movements in the dollar versus the euro exchange rates as the U.S. dollar is the functional currency of a large part of its foreign subsidiaries and therefore movements in the U.S. dollar versus the euro exchange rate affect year-on-year comparability of results of operations.
+Movements in the exchange rate of the euro against the U.S. dollar (USD) can have a material impact on Eni's results of operations.
+Prices of oil, natural gas and refined products generally are denominated in, or linked to, USD, while a significant portion of Eni's expenses are incurred in euros.
+Accordingly, a depreciation of the USD against the euro generally has an adverse impact on Eni's results of operations and liquidity because it reduces booked revenues by an amount greater than the decrease in USD denominated expenses and may also result in significant translation adjustments that impact Eni's shareholders' equity.
+The Exploration & Production segment is particularly affected by movements in the dollar versus the euro exchange rates as the USD is the functional currency of a large part of its foreign subsidiaries and therefore movements in the USD versus the euro exchange rate affect year-on-year comparability of results of operations and cash flows.